fomalstar/effective-marketer/docs/TEAM_AND_CASE_STUDIES_UPDATE.md

 5. **Shopify SEO Hub** - Shopify-Focused Agency ($220/hour, $1,900/month)

 **Result**: E-commerce page successfully created at `/ai-seo-for-ecommerce` with complete template validation and industry-specific optimization

+### **Hero Text Template Update**
+**Problem**: Original hero text was too aggressive with "clear #1" claims
+- **Issue**: Text felt unnatural and overly promotional
+- **Issue**: Needed more natural, competitor-inspired messaging

+**Solution**:
+- **New Hero Text Pattern**: "Boost your [INDUSTRY] traffic and sales with our unique AI SEO services for [INDUSTRY] companies.
+We're the only SEO agency offering this innovative Google Autosuggest solution for [INDUSTRY].
+Get fast results — just 1 to 3 months is enough to start seeing a positive ROI on your [INDUSTRY] business."
+- **Industry Adaptations**:
+  - **SaaS**: "software companies" / "SaaS products" / "software business"
+  - **E-commerce**: "e-commerce companies" / "online shopping" / "e-commerce store"
+- **Template Documentation**: Updated `docs/INDUSTRY_TEMPLATE_SYSTEM.md` with new hero text pattern for future pages
+- **Pages Updated**: Both SaaS and E-commerce pages now use the new natural messaging

+**Result**: More natural, competitor-inspired hero text that maintains industry focus while being less aggressive about #1 claims